sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 Now, I can run the backtest on different timeframes, tp/sl parameters, indicator values, and datetimes to test for efficacy.

 Align with your strategy idea to hone in on a profitable idea or system 🎯

+## Bonus (Build your ML Algorithm) 🚧

+By accessing the Alpaca API users have access to thousands of rows and columns of historical bar data.
+Perfect for building an LSTM model for timeseries predictions.

+What if you could build a model that updated every hour that was forecasting the price of a particular asset for the next hour?
+What if efficacy can be found based on more data points?
+How would this transform your strategies?

+To be announced!